 We let everything harden for a few hours and then we assembled with royal icing!
 Oftentimes we’ll assemble first and then decorate after, but we liked decorating the gingerbread while it was flat so that you didn’t have candy sliding down the roof and walls.
 Do you assemble before decorating, or the other way around?
 Let us know all your tips in the comments!

-You can vote for our house here and make sure to enter your own gingerbread house into the competition!
+You can vote for our house (voting now closed) and make sure to enter your own gingerbread house into the competition!
 Plus, use promo code HANDMADECHARLOTTE to get 20% your entire purchase at the Atkinson’s online candy shop (until Dec 22 2017).
 We can’t wait to see your sweet gingerbread creations!

 This post is sponsored by Atkinson Candy Company.